argonne-lcf/ai-testbed-userdocs/docs/habana/Virtual-Environment.md

 ```bash
 pip install --ignore-installed  ... # or -I
 ```

-Note: Conda is not supported on the Sambanova system.
+Note: Conda is not supported on this system.